mandelsoft/documents/kubeconcept/README.md

 matching its responsibility and compares the desired target state with the real-world state, for example the existence of a container set for a *pod* on a dedicated *node*.
 Its task is to assure that the real-world state matches the desired state and to do everything required to achieve this.
-The real-world environment is the *work-plane* of a controller.
+The real-world environment is the *work plane* or *target environment* of a controller.

 <img src="./media/image3.png" style="width:6.53194in;height:3.50278in" />